rkaprasetya/ProductQHilt/README.md

 # ProductQ
-An app showing productlist using MVVM and Dagger2 Programming language : Kotlin
+An app showing productlist using MVVM and Dagger Hilt Programming language : Kotlin
 Design patten : MVVM+CleanArch
 libraries used: